scriptotek/alma-slipsomat/README.md

 Dependencies:

-Install Python 2 or 3, then `pip install selenium colorama python-dateutil`
+Install Python 2 or 3, then `pip install selenium colorama python-dateutil lxml`.
+If `lxml` fails to install on Windows, try one of the binary distributions from http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml

 ## Workflow